daniellehoo/gatsby_dh/content/blog/australia.md

 <div class="wp-caption alignnone" style="width: 510px">![](https://farm5.staticflickr.com/4617/39745697795_efc69ecf64.jpg)Haters will say it’s Photoshopped

 </div>**Thursday, February 15** Another bright and early wake up for a 6:00 a.m.
 SKY DIVING call time at Airlie Beach sky diving over the Whitsundays.
 It’s a pretty surreal bucket list thing and after it happens, watching the video you feel like you’re witnessing someone else’s experience.
 In the late afternoon, we took a yoga class at Yartamana Yoga.
-For lunch, we had snacks from Woolworth’s and for dinner we had fish &amp; chips from Whitsunday Seafood.
+For lunch, we had snacks from Woolworth’s and for dinner we had fish & chips from Whitsunday Seafood.
 We tried to venture to check out the nightlife scene and walked to a nightclub called Boom, but weren’t really feeling it.

 <div class="wp-caption alignnone" style="width: 510px">![](https://farm5.staticflickr.com/4783/40598805892_66f1c94d05.jpg)Sydney Harbor